FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

 The following sections of RFC2544 are of interest for this document.

 * https://datatracker.ietf.org/doc/html/rfc2544#section-20
-  Mentions the max load SHOULD not be larget than the theoretical maximum rate for the frame size on the media.
+  Mentions the max load SHOULD not be larger than the theoretical maximum rate for the frame size on the media.

 * https://datatracker.ietf.org/doc/html/rfc2544#section-23
-  Lists the actions to be done for each trial measurement, it also mentions loss rate as an example of trial measurement results.
+  Lists the actions to be done for each trial, it also mentions loss rate as an example of trial outcome.
-  This document uses loss count instead, as that is the quantity that is easier for the current test equipment to measure, e.g. it is not affected by the real traffic duration.
+  This document uses trial loss ratio instead, as that is the quantity that is easier for the current test equipment to measure, e.g. it is not affected by the real traffic duration.
   TODO: Time uncertainty again.